 Brushes List for Oil or Acrylic Painting

-Here is a brushes list for painting landscapes wet on wet in oils and acrylics.
+Here is a list of brushes for painting landscapes wet on wet in oils and acrylics.

-There is no need to buy expensive brushes for painting in oil or acrylic.
+There is no need to buy expensive brushes for learning to paint in oil or acrylic.

 Brushes list you need for learning to paint